jtoguntoye/jtoguntoye/README.md

 - 🔭 I’m currently working on Android projects with kotlin, Jetpack Compose and Android JetPack libraries
 - 🌱 I’m currently learning DevOps, and lots of DS and algos
 - 👯 I’m looking to collaborate on exciting software projects
-- 💬 Ask me about anything
+- 💬 Ask me about DevOps and Android
 - 📫 How to reach me: joeloguntoye@gmail.com